Montana's skies come alive with spring bird migration

 NANCY MILEWSKI: Always a surprise how many are there.
 The birds move around quite a lot.
 We think we know what they have on their little bird minds, but no, the birds decide everything (laughter).

-MAGGIE CARR: This is the one that's fun, that's like road warriors, like, oh - like chasing them, like twister chasing.
+MAGGIE CARR: This is the one that's fun, that's like road warriors, like, oh - like, chasing them, like, twister chasing, but it's...

 HUDNUTT: I want everyone to remember...